aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/delegation-pool-operations.md

 ```

-When publishing the module that has View functions, pass ‘--bytecode-version 6’ to the [Aptos CLI](https://aptos.dev/cli-tools/aptos-cli-tool/use-aptos-cli/) .
+When publishing the module that has View functions, pass ‘--bytecode-version 6’ to the Aptos CLI.